gps1539/cvs-apis-python/README.md

 ## cvs-api

 ## Overview
-tl;dr: Python3 scripts written to demonstrate the APIs for the NetApp Cloud Volumes service for AWS, to programmatically create, modify, clone, snap, revert and delete CVS volumes.
+Python3 scripts written to demonstrate the APIs for the NetApp Cloud Volumes service for AWS, to programmatically create, modify, clone, snap, revert and delete CVS volumes.

 ## What is Cloud Volume Services (CVS)?
 NetApp's Cloud Voume Service provides high performance shared storage over NFS and SMB for AWS customers.
 For more info, head to https://cloud.netapp.com/cloud-volumes-service-for-aws